MEI Travel Banner Ad

 Caribbean

-The Caribbean is one of the most popular cruise destinations.
-In fact, 11.3 million cruise passengers traveled to the Caribbean in 2018.
-Nearly 35% of all cruises sail the Caribbean.
-Many of the newest mega-ships from contemporary cruise lines visit popular islands in the Caribbean region.
-If this is your first cruise, it is likely that you will choose a 7-day Caribbean itinerary given the number of options available.
+Many of the newest mega-ships from contemporary cruise lines visit popular islands in the Caribbean.
+If this is your first cruise, you will likely choose a 7-day Caribbean itinerary given the number of options available.

 The Caribbean offers that picturesque tropical vacation that you have probably seen all over social media.
 Itineraries in this region are generally divided into Eastern Caribbean, Western Caribbean, and Southern Caribbean routes.